rosehgal/BinExp/Lecture3.5/README.md

                         |                      | <---  padding done by compilers
                         +----------------------+
                         |    local variables   |

 ```
-This is how the stack looks like in the when new function frame sets up and when the function will start returning from the this function then, it might look like this.
+This is how the stack looks like in the when new function frame sets up and when the function will start returning from this function then, it might look like this.
 ```
                    +   Pre^ious function  +  +   Pre^ious function  +
                    |     Stack frame      |  |     Stack frame      |
                    |                      |  |                      |
 Previous fn+---->  +----------------------+  +----------------------+